-In the meantime, check out the huge Schedule, chock full of fun things to do, learn more about the Routes, the opportunities for Sponsors, then head over to the Registration page to sign up.
-Our fees are about the same as the most popular rides and fundraising dinners, so you won’t have any sticker shock.
+In the meantime, come back to our website from time to time to check out the huge Schedule, chock full of fun things to do, learn more about the Routes, updated opportunities for Sponsors, and head over to the Registration page to sign up.
+Our fees are about the same as the most popular rides, so you won’t have any sticker shock.
 Want to help make this Weekend a great experience for everyone, and be a part of an always enthusiastic, eager-to-make-it-happen team?
 Head over to the Volunteer page and let us know who you are.
-Artists interested in entering BFK’s Bike Art Prize will want to check that out and submit an entry in time for the September 5 entry deadline.
+Artists interested in entering BFK’s Bike Art Competition will want to check back in July 2020 to see whether we will hold it again.

 BFK cares about your health!
 Signing up for our Fall Bike Celebration is optional but our need for smart safe practices is not.
 We will be asking everyone to follow USA Cycling’s recommended COVID-19 Coronavirus precautions and government mandates to protect others as well as yourself; BFK will be doing the same.